Admiral Nurse service

 Forget-Me-Not Dementia Volunteers are a dedicated group of individuals who offer individual, companionship support for people living with dementia.
 The service aims to provide comfort and bespoke interactions to dementia patients that come to our hospital, as well as providing support and guidance for their loved ones.
 The volunteers regularly liaise with the ward staff throughout the hospital to ensure the care needs of each individual are being met.

-This service runs Monday to Friday, 8.30am – 4.30pm and you can contact our Forget-Me-Not Dementia Coordinator Molly Shepherd on 07407876933 for any support or guidance.
+This service runs Monday to Friday, 8.30am – 4.30pm and you can contact our Forget-Me-Not Dementia Service Manager Molly Baldini on 07407876933 for any support or guidance.

 There are several activity cupboards located around Lister, which can be accessed by all staff and contain a wide range of games and activities to support patients living with dementia.